September 14, 2021 2:11:47 PM

 Yes.
 People sometimes discover that independent assistance provided in nursing or retirement homes allows the care recipient to remain more independent.
 Additionally, families of care recipients find that caregivers from an outside agency can offer a subjective and unbiased overview of the home’s operation.
 Families are usually very appreciative of the additional ‘eyes and ears’ that are present on their behalf.
 They are also comforted by the fact that their loved one has a dedicated caregiver.

-We will listen to your needs and customize a care plan, whether it be for respite (as needed), a regular daily/weekly schedule, overnight/day shifts, 24-hour live-in care or live-out.
+We will listen to your needs and customize a care plan, whether it be for respite (as needed), a regular daily/weekly schedule or overnight/day shifts.
 We can provide services wherever you need them including private residences, nursing homes, hospitals and retirement homes.

 Long-Term Care Facilities or Homes for the Aged or Nursing Homes are designed to help elderly persons who require 24-hour assistance.
 In Ontario, Long-Term Care Facilities are licensed, regulated and funded by the provincial government.
 They can be not-for-profit or for-profit.
 There are three types of ownership: private for profit & not-for-profit, charitable and municipal.
 The Government regulates resident care and contributes funding for nursing, programs, activities, and the dietary needs of a resident.
 Residents in a Long-Term Care Facility are responsible for the accommodation portion of their daily rate, which may be subsidized, depending on their financial circumstances.

 The Ministry of Health and Long-Term Care can adjust the cost of accommodation.
 However, the existing per diem has been in effect since the Long-Term Care Facilities Act came about in 1994.
 One should always check that a Long-Term Care Facility has been regularly inspected and request to see documentation to that effect.
-To apply for accommodation in a Long-Term Care facility, you must contact your local Community Care Access Centre (CCAC).
+To apply for accommodation in a Long-Term Care facility, you must contact your Local Health Integration Network (LHIN).

 Not-for-Profit Long-Term Care Facilities are those owned by municipal governments, charities, and private not-for-profits which are not charities.
 They fall under the same Ministry of Health & Long-Term Care regulations, classification and program standards and use the same funding formula as for-profit.
 Not-for-profit providers that generate a surplus re-invest these monies to enhance or increase the level of service provided to residents.
 Although for-profit and not-for-profit come under the same Ontario Provincial Ministry of Housing (MOH) legislation, they each have different Acts that govern them.
 They are: The Nursing Home Act; The Charitable Home Act; The Municipal Homes for the Aged Act.
 You don’t need to be 65 years and older to get into them.
 You must be 18 years of age or older and have health care coverage.